-Homemade Foaming Face Cleaner is simple to make and doesn’t contain all of the chemicals and crazy ingredients that store bought facial cleansers do.
+All Natural Homemade Foaming Face Cleaner is simple to make and doesn’t contain all of the chemicals and crazy ingredients that store bought facial cleansers do.
+It’s great for sensitive skin and dry skin too, and this face wash is made with all natural ingredients too!

 Over the past few years, I have tried to make as many of the products in our home as chemical free and non-toxic as possible.
 I started with our cleaning products and am making my way through the products we use for our body now.
 I’ve already made my own Rosemary-Mint Shampoo, Peppermint Sugar Scrub, Congestion Relief Bath Salts, Homemade Dry Shampoo and will be making more and more of our own bath and body products going forward.